This page describes the Weka implementation of the S3 protocol.

 With Weka, you can:

-Ingest data with S3 and then you can access the data with either S3 or other protocols.
+- Ingest data with S3, and then you can access the data with either S3 or other protocols.

-Expose existing data to S3, and migrate your application within the same data platform.
+- Expose existing data to S3, and migrate your application within the same data platform.

-Access to S3 APIs can be either authenticated or anonymous.
+User access to S3 APIs can be either authenticated or anonymous.

 The process of gaining authenticated S3 access requires to: